julianschiavo/SimplePresence/README.md

 [![Website](https://img.shields.io/badge/go_to-site-000000.svg?style=flat-square)](https://dotjs.party)

 # SimplePresence
 ### Due to Discord selling out to Spotify, we are unable to use the cool shit they have on their integration.
 I doubt I'll be updating this further except for big bugs or issues found in the future.
-Thanks for hanging with me.
+Thanks for hanging with me, the original README is below.

+---

 SimplePresence is an Electron app for macOS, Windows, and Linux that allows users to easily set their Discord Rich Presence Status.
 It has a config for default strings, which can then be changed through the app at any time.